-If you follow the process and do not reduce the sugar in this recipe, you can store this Cranberry Orange Jam in the cupboard for a year.
-Once opened, store in the refrigerator and use within a reasonable amount of time.
+If you follow the process and do not reduce the sugar in this recipe, you can store this Cranberry Orange Jam in the cupboard for a year if you process it with a boiling water canner or pressure canner.
+Once opened, store in the refrigerator and use within a reasonable amount of time (about four weeks).

 Can I use this recipe for a Cranberry Orange Sauce instead?